Code-Institute-Submissions/Mk1-Project/README.md

         - This was dealt with by adding in css to the html and body element by adding a maximum width.
     - Logo image for index.html did not show on deployed site -This was a filepath issue which was resolved through ChromDevtools and introducing a correct file path.
+    - Tab Windows
+        -Matching heights for tabbed windows to oposing images caused a issue as all the windows used the same .tabbed-content css this was resolved by using a inline css over ride for height.
+    -

 [**Back to top of this Section**](#4-testing)